BMW M4 review - MPG, CO2 and Running Costs

 - 1BMW M4 reviewThe BMW M4 Coupe offers stunning performance and style, with much of the M3 saloon's practicality intact

-- 3MPG, CO2 and Running Costs - currently readingGiven the astounding performance of the M4, it provides decent on-paper efficiency.
-However, use its full potential and you can expect mammoth fuel and tyre bills
+- 3MPG, CO2 and Running Costs - currently readingDecent on-paper efficiency, but use the M4 Competition's full potential and you can expect mammoth fuel and tyre bills